Castium Revelio: All Aboard the Emotional Roller Coaster

 Release a flock of phoenixes: Jude Law (Albus Dumbledore) is married.

 The Sun reports the actor wed his longtime girlfriend, Phillipa Coan, in a surprise civil ceremony Tuesday at Old Marylebone Town Hall in Central London, with only close family invited.
 Coan is a business psychologist who runs her own company, Stride, specializing in improving employee performance.

-Eddie Redmayne (Newt Scamander) was in Shanghai recently for watchmaker Planet OMEGA’s exhibition “Power Station of Art,” and the actor’s attire caught the eye of Esquire.
+Eddie Redmayne (Newt Scamander) was in Shanghai recently for watchmaker Planet OMEGA's exhibition "Power Station of Art," and the actor's attire caught the eye of Esquire.
 Redmayne has been a spokesman for Planet OMEGA since 2015 and appeared at the exhibition in a Ralph Lauren Purple Label linen two-piece suit.
-You can appreciate the power of art for yourself below.

 A new sci-fi thriller is in the works, and Colin Farrell (Percival Graves) has been tabbed to star.
 Deadline Hollywood says Voyagers will additionally feature Johnny Depp's (Gellert Grindelwald) daughter, Lily-Rose Depp, and also offered a brief description.